ory/docs/docs/use-cases/mfa.md

 ![Recovery Codes in Ory Account Experience](_static/mfa-recovery-codes.png)

-If the user loses access to the second factor at a later time, they are given the option of entering a recovery code to regain access to their account (where the recovery codes must be used in sequence and each code is valid for single use only).
+If the user loses access to the second factor at a later time, they are presented with the option of entering a recovery code to regain access to their account (where the recovery codes must be used in sequence and each code is valid for single use only).

 You could also customize the user experience in your app to prompt a user to create the recovery codes immediately after they register their second factor.